Happiness-Chung/TeleMorphor/README.md

 Our project is heavily based on [MotionEditor](https://github.com/Francis-Rings/MotionEditor) (CVPR 2024). <br>
 We thank the authors for publicly releasing their code.<br>
 This project followed the software environment of MotionEditor. <br>
+There is no metaphor or hidden meaning other than this study's technical context. <br>

 ```bibtex
 @inproceedings{tu2024motioneditor,